HarukiToreda/Meshtastic-Experiments/Complete-nodes-List.md

 - **GPS**:	If GPS is included, it is good to see if it includes a mosfet/transistor or switch to shut off power to gps as it comsumes power and will cause the node to run out of battery faster.

+- **Runtime**: Runtime approximation is calculated using known Battery size, processor, addional components that impact battery consumption and publicly known settings known about the device.

 <table>
   <thead>
     <tr>